yannack/provisioning/README.md

 Credits
 -------
-This was largely inspired by, and re-uses the gconftool-2 module for ansible of, [Joseph Kahn's similar project](https://github.com/JBKahn/provisioning-local/)
+This was largely inspired by, and re-uses the gconftool-2 and dconf modules for ansible of, [Joseph Kahn's similar project](https://github.com/JBKahn/provisioning-local/)